epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 `$ rss-reader.py --date DATE`

-- Take a date in %%Y%%m%%d format.
+- Take a date in %Y%m%d format.
 Print cached news, published on this date.
   If source argument passed, print only news from this source

 `$ rss-reader.py --limit LIMIT`